dbasden/sqliteredis/README.md

 cd build
 cmake ..
 make
 # Test
 ../test.sh
 ```

-See `./test.sh` for examples.  `sqlitedis` needs to be told to load the `redisvfs` extension to talk to redis.  `static-sqlitedis` has the redis VFS compiled in, and uses it by default.
+(See `./test.sh` for examples of the test tooling.  `sqlitedis` needs to be told to load the `redisvfs` extension to talk to redis.  `static-sqlitedis` has the redis VFS compiled in, and uses it by default. )

 ### Author